19 March 2019

 The winter months can leave their mark on your car's braking system.
 Here are some tips for understanding what you need to check and how to maintain your brake discs, calipers and pads.

 After a winter laden with humidity, icy roads, rain and cold, the best season of the year comes upon us and our senses are suddenly alert.
 We welcome the invitation to come out of hibernation and get back to nature - and to better road conditions.
 When the blooming flowers on the hillsides inspire you to turn your back on bad weather, the right way to take to the road is to make sure the winter agents haven't altered the condition of your discs and pads.
 The cumulative effect of rain showers, cold weather, and icy surfaces can definitely speed up wear on some of the car’s braking system components.
-Besides the classic spring tyre change, it is a good idea to have the car checked for any signs of wear or system malfunctions.
+Besides the classic spring tire change, it is a good idea to have the car checked for any signs of wear or system malfunctions.
 How do you know what elements to check or if there are mechanical problems?
 And what maintenance operations should be done on the brakes?

 Warning signals: when should i schedule a check-up of the brakes?

 Just like our senses are heightened with the arrival of spring, we'll notice certain signs that can be interpreted as real warnings of wear on the braking system.
 These include suspicious noises and vibrations while braking, visible circles or cracks on the braking surface, signs of overheating and the warning light itself.
 The usual periodic checks may not be enough so if there are signs like these, it is best not to wait for the scheduled overhaul and instead have the brakes checked right away.
 Usually, the braking system gets a check-up every 15,000 - 20,000 kilometres, but the prolonged effect of winter weather can speed up wear and tear of the braking system, making it difficult to predict when critical issues will arise.
-For this reason, we recommend taking advantage of the spring tyre change to give the car a thorough check-up of the friction material and the other components dedicated to active safety.
+For this reason, we recommend taking advantage of the spring tire change to give the car a thorough check-up of the friction material and the other components dedicated to active safety.

 Another element that must be monitored is the brake fluid.
 By nature, it is hygroscopic, meaning it has the tendency to absorb moisture that filters in from the surrounding environment through the pipes of the hydraulic circuit.
 This could lead to a lowering of the brake fluid boiling point, which opens the system up to risks associated with Vapour Lock: a dramatic lengthening of the stopping distances, especially in the most critical situations.
 To prevent this, it is important to follow the recommended schedule of check-ups and brake fluid replacement.